Cairns Travel Guide

 5. See the Atherton Tablelands

 The Atherton Tablelands are a mix of rainforest, wetlands, and savanna.
 Home to wallabies and tree kangaroos, day tours here are long, (you’ll leave early and get back late), but you’ll see a ton of stunning waterfalls, including the famous Millaa Millaa Falls (which is crazy beautiful!).
-If you go, use Uncle Brian’s tours.
+If you go, use Uncle Brian’s Tours.
 Their tour packs a lot in and the drivers are funny and engaging.
-Day tours cost 129 AUD.
+Day tours cost 149 AUD.

 Other Things to See and Do in Cairns

-2. Hang out by the lagoon
+1. Hang out by the city lagoon

-3. Go white water rafting
+2. Go white water rafting

-4. Participate in an Aboriginal culture walk
+3. Participate in an Aboriginal culture walk

 There are many Aboriginals in the area (they’ve inhabited the region for over 5,000 years) and they have done a great job of setting up an ecotourism area to highlight their culture to visitors.
 You can walk with them and learn about their culture, history, plant life, herbal medicine, and even go traditional Aboriginal spearfishing.
 Tours last 3 hours and cost 140 AUD.

-5. Try wake boarding
+4. Try wake boarding

-6. Meander through the Botanical Gardens
+5. Meander through the Botanical Gardens

-7. Relax at Palm Cove
+6. Relax at Palm Cove

 How to Stay Safe in Cairns